 As more patient data becomes available through the rapid adoption of electronic health records and regulations for treating these patients grow as part of the Affordable Care Act, healthcare providers are increasingly turning to business intelligence (BI) software to help them make evidence-based decisions across the clinical, operational and financial spectrum.

-More than just helping hospitals produce visually appealing clinical reports to satisfy meaningful use and accreditation requirements, healthcare BI is providing data to help them trim costs while also improving patient satisfaction.
+Healthcare BI is providing data to help trim costs while also improving patient satisfaction.
 With healthcare costs and the volume of patients on the rise, providers are feeling growing pressure to reduce expenditures across the board without sacrificing the quality of care.

 This is a challenging directive to meet, but the obvious place to start cutting costs and increasing revenue for these organizations is by taking a deeper look at finances.
 This is especially true as the market shifts toward an accountable care organization (ACO) model and pay-for-performance initiatives that require many providers to provide proof of improved patient outcomes to receive full reimbursements.